 - Consider the learning activities (readings, audio and video recordings, group projects, lectures, etc.) you will include that will help students learn and achieve the outcomes you’ve articulated.

-- Consider how you will assess their learning in a variety of activities (low- and no-stakes activities have been shown to deepen learning and are advised in this new environment as students learn to be online learners).
+- Consider how you will assess their learning in a variety of activities.
+Including low- and no-stakes activities has been shown to deepen learning and is highly recommended; it also promotes risk-taking and experimentation.

-- Consider the delivery of your online course content: will it be asynchronous (students work independently) or synchronous (students meet with you and each other in real time) or mixed (recommended: course content delivered asynchronously via Canvas with some real-time interactions between you and the whole class, small groups, and individuals).
+- Consider the delivery of your course content: will it be in-person; in-person with online supplementation; online and asynchronous (students work independently) or online and synchronous (students meet with you and each other in real time) or mixed (course content delivered asynchronously via Canvas with some real-time interactions between you and the whole class, small groups, and individuals).

 Now that you have an idea of what you want to do: